FME Flow Workspace life cycle for the Enterprise

 • Cannot select a subset of workspaces to restore.

-• The option to overwrite existing items is all-or-nothing.
+• The option to overwrite existing items is an all-or-nothing choice.
 Cannot pick and choose.

-• When using Active Directory security, considerations for different FME Flow security modes must be considered.
+• When using Active Directory security, considerations for different FME Flow security modes must be taken into account.
 For example, you may develop a workspace in DEV where Active Directory is not used.
 After restoring to the PROD environment, security must be reviewed in the FME Flow Web User Interface to ensure the appropriate users and roles have access as designed.

 Migration using FME Flow Projects (similar to Backup and Restore)